vdthatte/How-To-Build-A-Chatbot/README.md

 #### 3. Install Dependencies

-Navigate into the downloaded folder using ```cd``` and once you reach the root folder run the following command in your terminal or cmd
+Navigate into the downloaded folder using ```cd``` and once you reach the root folder run the following command in your terminal.

 ```python
 pip install -r requirements.txt